 Dr. Charles W. Pemberton was the 1st Polemarch of the Houston Alumni Chapter.
 In 1929, the first two iniates of Houston Alumni Chapter were F.L.
 Howard and D.P.
 Young.

-The Houston Alumni Chapter has produced seven Southwestern Province Polemarchs(Regional Presidents): Dr. Charles W. Pemberton (1934-1936), W.L.D.
+The Houston Alumni Chapter has produced seven Southwestern Province Polemarchs: Dr. Charles W. Pemberton (1934-1936), W.L.D.
 Johnson, Sr., (1944-1946) Cornelius Ladner (1947-1951), T.B.
-Allen (1971-1973), Attorney William “Randy” Bates (1998-2003), Ronald V. Julun (2007-2011), Timothy Albert (2011- Present).
-These represent approximately 25% of all the Polemarchs in the history of the Southwestern Province.
+Allen (1971-1973), Attorney Randy Bates 1998-2002, Ron Julun 2007-2011 and Timothy Albert 2011-2016.
+William Puder currently serves as the Senior Vice Polemarch of the Southwestern Province.

-Houston Alumni has two Laurel Wreath Awardees (which is the highest Award in Kappa Alpha Psi), Astronaut Dr. Bernard A. Harris, Jr. 51st awardee and Dr. Bobby L. Wilson 58th awardee.
+Houston Alumni Chapter has two Laurel Wreath Awardees, the highest award in Kappa Alpha Psi.
+The recipients are Astronaut Dr. Bernard A. Harris, Jr.(51st) and Dr. Bobby L. Wilson (58th).

-Houston Alumni Chapter was the host of the 57 th Grand Chapter meeting, held December 26-30, 1971.
-And, it will serve again to host the 81st Grand Chaper Meeting (Conclave) in 2013.
+Houston Alumni Chapter was the host chapter for the 57th Grand Chapter Meeting, held December 26-30, 1971 and the 81st Grand Chapter Meeting August 6-11, 2013.

 The history of the Fraternity, and Houston Alumni Chapter specifically, is forever evolving.
 Capable men dedicated to service and high achievement will always be remembered in its story.